My says I'm a miracle!

 MR. the hell was that?

-MRS. Will someone give thing a bottle?
+MRS. someone give this thing a bottle?

-MR. I can't find his and beans...
+MR. I find his frank and beans...